Note: perform these steps with the machine unplugged

 Thoroughly clean all plant-touching parts and place parts in an orientation that ensures that they drain and dry completely.

-Store clean tumblers in a plastic bag with a few drops of water.
+After rinsing the tumbler, store it wet in a plastic bag until next use.
 This will maintain the flexibility of the tumbler rings and end caps.

 Remove valve core from Schrader valve then remove piston from lid assembly.